merveakayy/Shila-and-Princess/README.md

 - The most beautiful princess in the world according to the main character, your duty to save her
 - Only on the computer

+## Game Controls
+- Forward - Back - Left - Right with W - A - D - S keys
+- Throwing weapons with the V key
+- Screen control with Mouse
+- Jumping with Space

 ## Screenshots